-The journey will continue until you reach the Harberton Ranch, after passing by the Chilean town of Puerto Williams on Navarino Island.
+We’ll pick you up from your hotel to start an amazing day!
+We will drive to Harberton Ranch, passing by the Chilean town of Puerto Williams on Navarino Island.
 At the ranch, you’ll hop aboard another boat and travel to Isla Martillo where you will enjoy an hour-long guided stroll amongst Magellanic and Gentoo penguins (always a favorite for youngsters).
 Once back at the Estancia, there will be time for lunch and visiting the Acatushún Museum to learn more about the marine wildlife of Tierra del Fuego.

-When the boat embarks from the shore, you will discover a different view of Ushuaia: the pincers of land that protect its bay, and the snow-capped mountain that guard its back.
-Have fun with your kids spotting wild animals from the deck!
+Have fun with your kids spotting wild animals in their natural habitats!
 The visit to the Magellanic Penguin is a unique experience to get closer than ever to these curious and super cute animals.

 At the appropriate time, you will be taken to Ushuaia airport to board your flight.
 Your family vacations to Patagonia are over!
 Time to return home…but not empty-handed!
 After this 10-day transformative journey you’ll learn a ton about Buenos Aires, Patagonia, yourself, and your kids.
 The result: lots of family memories to treasure.
 Start planning your next travel adventure with your family, we have much more ideas for you…